stephanielabelle/deep-learning-challenge/README.md

 Neurons:
 - A total of 90 neurons were used for the model based on recommended hyperparameter tuning guidelines of 2-3X as many neurons as input features.
 Layers:
 - Three layers were utilized.
 There was marginally better accuracy of the model with 3 instead of 2.
-Activation Fucntions:
+Activation Functions:
 - This model utilized 2 different activation functions
   - Layer 1-3, relu was used for easy computation.
-  - Layer 4 (output), sigmoid was utilized as it has an output of 0 or 1 Target Performance:
+  - Layer 4 (output), sigmoid was utilized as it has an output of 0 or 1
+Target Performance:
 - A target of >75% was achieved post-optimization.
 - The model was optimized with the following modification: